hortonuva/tools-f20-week12/README.md

 3. **[Create a new branch](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging)**.
 Once you have your repository open locally, this can be done by going into your Terminal (Mac) or Git Bash (Windows) and giving the command `git checkout -b <branch-name>`.
 For your branch name, please put *add-computingID-txt*.
 Please continue all other steps on this branch.
 4. **Add a .txt file**.
 Follow the instructions above for the file contents.
 Here, you'll create a .txt file.
 For Windows, you can do this in [Notepad](https://www.computerhope.com/issues/ch001359.htm).
 For Mac, you can do this on [TextEdit](https://macreports.com/how-to-create-a-text-txt-file-on-a-mac/).
 These are pre-installed softwares and should be the least technically challenging portion of this assignment.
 If you have problems with this portion or any other, please post in Discord #content-questions or come to office hours!
 4. **Submit a pull request**.
 After you add, commit, and push, come back to this *original* repository and click the **Pull requests** tab.
 There you'll see a prompt in a yellow box and button that says *Compare & Pull Request*.
 For a more detailed view, scroll down to [Step 7](https://jarv.is/notes/how-to-pull-request-fork-github/).

+---

+### Additional Logistic Information
+This assignment will be graded hand-in-hand with Collab's Week 12 LinkedIn assignment.
+If you complete one half, but not the other, you'll be given an Unsatisfactory and therefore a Fail.
+Please avoid procrasination and keep in mind all PRs are time-stamped and we can see your history.

+Madi Flynn will also be hosting a specifically Git-based OH this week where you can ask questions that you may have not gotten answered the first time around.
+If you can't attend this session, feel free to post these questions in #content-questions and she'll post the recording (if it can't be answered via text) after the session.